Australian Youth Representative to the United Nations

 The Australian Youth Representative to the United Nations is a joint position created by partnership between UN Youth Australia and the Australian Government's Department of Foreign Affairs and Trade.
-Appointed yearly through a rigorous application process, the Youth Representative holds an extensive nationwide consultation, meeting with young Australian's, politicians and leaders.
-Each year the Youth Representative travels to the United Nation's General Assembly in New York as an accredited member of the Australian Mission to the UN to deliver a statement on behalf of the young people of Australia.
+Appointed yearly through a rigorous application process, the Youth Representative holds an extensive nationwide consultation, meeting with young Australians, politicians and leaders.
+Each year the Youth Representative travels to the United Nations' General Assembly in New York as an accredited member of the Australian Mission to the UN to deliver a statement on behalf of the young people of Australia.
 Upon returning to Australia the Youth Representative delivers a report to the Australian Federal Government along with all State and Territory Governments on the year's consultations and key findings along with recommendations.

-In 2025, the Youth Representative to the United Nations is Satara Uthayakumaran.
+In 2026, the Youth Representative to the United Nations is Janice Rodrigues.

 Listening Tour

-Each year, the Youth Representative takes part in a comprehensive national listening tour, engaging with young people across Australia on issues that are important to them along with meeting MP's, Government Officials and NGO's to learn about service delivery, to give advice and to represent the views and findings of young people in Australia.
+Each year, the Youth Representative takes part in a comprehensive national listening tour, engaging with young people across Australia on issues that are important to them.
+The Youth Representative also meets MPs, Government Officials and NGOs to learn about service delivery, give advice and to represent the views and findings of young people in Australia.
 The listening tour usually includes a core theme or questions that is the basis for the tours consultations and findings.

-Satara Uthayakumaran, the current Australian Youth Representative to the United Nations, has made the commitment to "fiercely advocate for the quietest voices in our community: those who communicate differently, those who feel they are invisible to their leaders, and those who do not see themselves represented in the corridors of power."
-She will be "collecting and facilitating intersectional, diverse and accessible conversations – with the end goal of shedding more light on inequalities facing youth in Australia, as well as how young people, the very individuals living these realities, propose to solve them."

-The Youth Representative travels to all States and Territories of Australia and to regional and remote areas.